Awards Previous Winners

 2014 - Daniel Brown, Irma Lerma Rangel Young Women’s Leadership School, Dallas ISD

-2011 - Kim Wolff, Plano Senior High School, Plano ISD
+2011 - Kim Wolff, Plano Senior High School

 2010 - Alisa Salvans, Richardson High School